-Danny has a bachelor’s degree in political science from Oregon State University and an MBA from Loyola University.
-He is also an adjunct professor in the communications department at Azusa Pacific University teaching public relations and business marketing courses.
+Danny has a bachelor’s degree from Oregon State University and an MBA from Loyola University.
+He continues to serve the members of the military as a USO board member for the Pacific Northwest, and an advisory board member for Operation Homefront.
+Danny also serves as a mentor and adjunct professor in the communications department at Azusa Pacific University teaching public relations and business marketing courses.

 Carol Hedly, program director of Microsoft Software & Systems Academy (MSSA) for Military Affairs at Microsoft, oversees MSSA, which prepares transitioning military personnel for jobs in the IT industry by focusing on IT training, resources and job placement opportunities.
 A 15-year Microsoft employee, Carol has designed and delivered award-winning leadership and executive development programs for Microsoft.

 Carol founded the Military Veterans at Microsoft Employee Resource Group and served as president for five years.
 In addition, she created an externship program for Microsoft to host active duty military leaders, including the Secretary of Defense Corporate Fellows Program.